scriptituk/xfade-easing/README.md

 <img src="assets/xfade-easing.gif" alt="Summary" align="right">

 There are 2 variants:
-1. **custom ffmpeg** build with added xfade `easing` option
+1. **custom ffmpeg** build with xfade `easing` and `reverse` options
 2. **custom expressions** for use with standard ffmpeg build

-Xfade is a FFmpeg video transition filter with many built-in transitions and an expression evaluator for custom effects.
+Xfade is a FFmpeg video transition filter with many built-in transitions and an expression evaluator for custom transitions.
-But the progress rate is linear. starting and stopping abruptly and proceeding at constant speed, so transitions lack interest.
+However the progress rate is linear, starting and stopping abruptly and proceeding at constant speed, therefore transitions lack interest.
 Easing inserts a progress envelope to smooth transitions in a natural way.

 Example usage: